xjaioajcow/1800-Reborn/README.md

 functionality is added to the SDK and hooks, the front‑end pages can consume them via the exported hooks (e.g. `useUserShips`, `useVoyage`, `usePiratePool`, `useFomoStatus`).

+## 🛳 Ship Loop v0.1

+This release introduces the first playable loop for **buy → voyage → upgrade** as defined in the project whitepaper.
+The SDK now exposes high‑level wrappers around the `CoreGameV2` contract (`buyShip`, `voyage`, `upgradeShip` and `getShipPrice`) and corresponding React hooks (`useBuyShip`, `useVoyageMutation`, `useUpgradeShip`).
+On the front‑end, the `/ships` page lists your ships via `useUserShips`, provides a “Buy Ship” button that opens a transaction modal with dynamic price information, and enables selecting two ships of the same level to trigger an upgrade.
+The `/voyage` page allows you to choose a ship, enter a DBL value and send it on a voyage, displaying the raw result.

+Internally, TanStack Query is used to cache queries and invalidate `['userShips']` whenever a mutation succeeds, ensuring the UI stays synchronized with on‑chain state.
+A generic `<TxModal>` component displays the transaction lifecycle (signature → confirmation → success/error) and can be reused across the application.
+Colour constants live in `apps/web/src/styles/colors.ts` to centralize the palette.
+Unit tests cover buy/upgrade/voyage flows with success and error scenarios, maintaining coverage above 80 %.
+ESLint passes with zero errors and fewer than 50 warnings.